[?] Subscribe To The Bookkeeping Blog

 5. Don't get caught with penalty and interest charges because you didn't know the rules.

-• There are different payroll filing deadlines for special situations such as the death of an owner, closing of a business or bankruptcy.
+• There are different payroll filing deadlines in Canada for special situations such as the death of an owner, closing of a business or bankruptcy.

-6. I know some expenses are not deductible for tax purposes or there is a limit on what can be deducted.
+6. I know some expenses are not deductible for tax purposes in Canada or there is a limit on what can be deducted.
 Can you explain what they are?

 • Check out this tax planning article on Home Business Taxes for a few bookkeeping tips on the subject.

-7. I am incorporated and I don't owe any taxes.
+7. I am incorporated in Canada and I don't owe any taxes.

 8. Can't pay the taxes owing?